Bandon River rises in the Shehy Mountains in west Cork and flows

 critical for good fishing.
 There is also a very good run of big

-fresh fish in August and September, and this is again dependent
+fresh fish in August and September again dependent on water

-on good water.
-The most popular local salmon flies are the Hairy
+levels.
+The most popular local salmon flies are the Hairy Mary,

-Mary, Silver Wilkinson, Silver and Blue and Garry Dog.
+Silver Wilkinson, Black & Silver and Garry Dog.

 The river gets an excellent run of Sea Trout commencing in May